-Now that we live in a wide open valley, we have the benefit of flat land but we’d like to increase biodiversity and permaculture in our backyard.
+Now that we live in a wide-open valley, we have the benefit of flat land but we’d like to increase biodiversity with pollinators and permaculture in our backyard.
 Our goal is to create a couple of permaculture food forests to integrate with our rotational chicken runs.

 When you observe the forest floor you’ll see many layers & mulch covering that top layer.

 You can replicate mulching garden beds and create small or large plant guilds in your own backyard while using organic gardening.
 Protecting your top soil helps to retain water, increase soil microorganisms, build better soil fertility and soil carbon is preserved.